lorenzialessandro/hcpga/README.md

 ```

 ### Paper Results
-To replicate the results from our paper, you can run the `runner.py` file which automatically executes three different experiments on each instance:
+To replicate the results from our paper, you can run the `runner.py` file which automatically executes three different experiments on each instance with the paper parameters:

 1. **CP-SAT Solver**: The pure constraint programming approach using Google's OR-Tools CP-SAT solver
 2. **HCPGA**: Our hybrid approach combining CP-SAT and Genetic Algorithm